 All of that has nothing to do with climate protection.
 That way you achieve emissions that are 10 times higher than with firing fossil fuels.
 Just now these forests are what has been protecting our climate for long.
 By burning the peat soil grounds Indonesia has rosen to be the worlds third largest emitter of greenhouse gases.

-Arresting the destruction of forests by certifications is something that does not work at all in these countries.
+Stemming the destruction of forests by certifications is something that does not work at all in developing countries.
 That way peasants get evicted and slayed all over the world in order to clear the areas for new palm oil plantations.
 Indigenous folks from South America and Asia loose their base of life, something that will cause them to die.
 The protection of the primeval forests can never be achieved like this because even for the case that no more formerly wooden areas would be used for agrofuel and palm oil plantations then these areas would be used for food production instead of other formerly used areas which have gotten occupied by agrofuel production.

 The escalation in the production of agrofuels has not only left its tracks overseas.
 It does also endanger several species in Europe and Germany.
 By the way that more and more fallow land has turned into farmland many birds and animals have lost their retreats and impend to disappear.
 That way the number of larch birds, peewits and hares has dramatically decreased in the UNESCO biosphere reserve Schorfheide-Chorin in the north of Berlin.
 Stork nests remain empty and even the lesser spotted eagle impends to stay away since maize fields with genetically manipulated maize from Monsanto have extended up to the watersides of the biosphere reserve.